zmalone/chef-web-docs/source/common-use-cases/ntp.md

 ##### Write the Recipe
 In the default recipe `recipes/default.rb`, add the following:

-1. Install the NTM package.
+1. Install the NTP package.
 The package provider is built into Chef - it will check to see the running operating system and use the appropriate method (yum, apt, etc):

     ```ruby
     package 'ntp'
     ```

-1. Next we need to write ou the NTP configuration template using Chef's Template provider:
+1. Next we need to write out the NTP configuration template using Chef's Template provider:

     ```ruby
     template '/etc/ntp.conf' do